 On privacy vs security, nobody knows the perfect equilibrium trade-off, but they are asking all the right questions.

 6. Long read: TIME: Jose Andres

 And after such a heady read, it’s time to lift up the spirits again.
-José Andrés, celebrity chef and philanthropist was in the cover of TIME magazine a few weeks ago, and if your didn’t read the whole thing then, I wholeheartedly invite you to do it now.
-It is amazing and necessary to know as well the extremes of goodness people can reach and how in this apparently desperate times, some people are still being able to reach out.
+José Andrés, celebrity chef and philanthropist was on the cover of TIME magazine a few weeks ago, and if you didn’t read the whole thing then, I wholeheartedly invite you to do it now.
+It is amazing and necessary to know too the extremes people can reach on the good side and how in these apparently desperate times, some people are still being able to reach out.
 We may not have the massive resources that he has (and resilience), but it will fill you with joy to read about his foundation.
 And hey, it might actually have a project near you that you can collaborate with.
 Or just read, refill on hope and hop on to the next point.

 7. Read a book

 Hey, you saw that coming, right?
-Here is the twist: the Internet archive has made 1.4 million books temporarily available for everyone.
+Here is the twist: the Internet Archive has made 1.4 million books temporarily available for everyone.
 It is your moment to find that one you could not get a copy of and get on with it.
 Or browse for some inspiration.
 Here is the link for your perusal and enjoyment.
 But should you be using this make-do library?
-Here is an article on the Smithsonian Magazine on Why the National Emergency Library Is So Controversial.
-I give you both, you choose you own adventure.
+Here is an article in the Smithsonian Magazine on Why the National Emergency Library Is So Controversial.
+I give you both, you choose your own adventure.

 8. Immersive experience: American Research Center in Egypt is giving virtual tours of conservation sites